 Terence Crawford’s masterclass puts him in conversation to be an all-time great

-Crawford became undisputed welterweight champion with a demolition on Errol Spence in a fight that was supposed to be close
+Crawford’s ruthless demolition of Errol Spence was supposed to be a close fight

 There was a touch of boxing genius in the work of Terence Crawford in the ring at the T-Mobile Arena in Las Vegas on Saturday night.

-Crawford dominated and stopped Errol Spence in round nine to unify all four of the recognised belts at welterweight but the trinkets are just cheap toys in his boxing world.
+Crawford dominated and stopped Errol Spence in round nine to unify all four of the recognised belts at welterweight, but the trinkets are just cheap toys in his boxing world.

 It was meant to be a 50-50 fight, two unbeaten men, both champions, rivals for five years and equals in so many ways; in the end, and from the very start, Crawford took control, dropping Spence three times before the mercy intervention.

 There were no excuses in defeat for Spence, no gloating in victory for Crawford; the fight’s weird contractual structure gives Spence the right to ask for a rematch.
 Spence wants the fight again, the next time at light-middleweight, an increase of seven pounds; Crawford will inevitably go with the request and pocket another massive payday.
-They were each guaranteed 10 million dollars on Saturday – they made and deserved more.
+They were each guaranteed $10m on Saturday – they made and deserved more.

 On Saturday night, in front of 19,990 paying fans, Crawford took a minute or two to find his range and feet, and then he slowly and painfully took control.
 Spence was sent down hurt, late in the second and then dropped twice more in round seven.